Memuya/fabdb-php-sdk/README.md

 $client = new Client;
 ```

-You can then pass the client to the `Fab` instance.
+You can then pass the client to the `FleshAndBlood` instance.

 ```php
 use Memuya\Fab\FleshAndBlood;